10KD/kicstarter/README.md

 # Features

-* Creating and logging in User accounts, Secure authentication.
+* Create and log into User account.
+Secure authentication.
 * Create and view projects.
 * Image link for projects.
 * Filter by project category.